coreStudiosSupport/politica-de-privacidad/README.md

 Sensitive Information.
 We do not process sensitive information.

 Payment Data.
 We may collect data necessary to process your payment if you make purchases, such as your payment instrument number, and the security code associated with your payment instrument.
 All payment data is stored by core studios.
-You may find their privacy notice link(s) here: __________.

 All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.